In the table layout, the status of the tables is shown with different colors:

-User can only join an empty table to a joined table but not the otherwise.
+User can only join an empty table to a joined table but not otherwise.

 The photo below shows the tables before joining.

-After joining the tables, the table that is first selected will change its name to the one selected after.
+After joining the tables, the table that is first selected will change its name to the one selected after that.

 Upon ordering, all the orders will fall under one bill only as shown below.

-In the current state, you won't be able to further join Table 1 to any other table.
+In the current state, you won't be able to join Table 1 to any other table.

 Upon doing so, all 3 tables will be labeled as Table 1.

-User will also be able to un-join the tables by selecting Undo Join at the top right corner under Function tab as shown as below.
+User will also be able to unjoin the tables by selecting Undo Join at the top right corner under the Function tab as shown below.

-Taking the previous example, as Table 2 is joined to Table 1.
+Taking the previous example, Table 2 is joined to Table 1.

 and available for new customers.

-This feature allows user to merge bills for different tables.
+This feature allows users to merge bills for different tables.

-By doing so it will transfer all the orders from 1 table to another table.
-This feature can be used when customer from a table is paying for both table.
+By doing so, it will transfer all the orders from 1 table to another table.
+This feature can be used when customers from a table is paying for both tables.

 Then, click on Merge Table, and select the table to be transferred to.

-The image shown below is the table before the merge.
+The image below is the table before the merge.

-It shows that Table 7 and Table 8 are two separate bill.
+It shows that Table 7 and Table 8 are two separate bills.

-Simply select the table, then click on Merge Table as shown below.
+Simply select the table, then click on the Merge Table as shown below.